About Your Surgery

 Any products with any particles of dried food or seasoning

 You may also need to do a bowel preparation in order to empty your bowels before surgery.
-If you need to do this, your nurse will give you instructions.
+If you need to do this, your nurse will tell you.

 On the morning before your surgery, mix all 238 grams of MiraLAX with the 64 ounces of clear liquid until the MiraLAX powder dissolves.
 Once the MiraLAX is dissolved, you can put the mixture in the refrigerator, if you prefer.